nameslessjin/Roller-Coaster-Simulator/README.md

 ">": 10 steps forward
 spacebar: start/pause

+## Note
+Example of how to run the animation is provided in circle.sh, goodRide.sh, viper_whole.sh and viper.sh file. <br>
+viper_whole.sh and viper.sh are generating the same track.
+However, viper generates the track with multiple splines and viper_whole generate the track with one spline.

 ## Extra Creidts
 1. Render a T-shaped rail cross-section.
 The head of T is on the right side of the rail.
 I made it big so it is more visible.